mozilla/marketplace-frontend-docs/docs/topics/page-building.rst

 makes the view more reactive and non-blocking.
 This will be described more below.

-In the bare-bones example above, the builder object sets the page title with ``builder.z('title'...) and sets the page type (a data attribute on the body) with ``builder.z('type'...)``.
-Then we call ``builder.start`` to start the build process, passing in what template to render and with a context to render it with.
+In the barebones example above, we set some context variables with ``z``.
+Then we calls ``builder.start`` to start the build process, passing in the template to render and a context to render it with.
 After some magic, the page will render.

 For more details and functionality, below describes the Builder object's API: